Fundamental fields in the deformed $W$-algebras: Fundamental fields in

 \subsubsection{Fundamental fields in exceptional types}

 Our algorithm works in type $E_6$ for $i=1,5$, in type $E_7$ for $i=6$, in type $F_4$ for $i=1,4$ and in type $G_2$ for $i=1,2$.
 Moreover, the expressions of the fundamental fields in these cases validate Conjecture \ref{conj1}.
 Our algorithm fails in all other cases.
-See the expressions of the fundamental fields in these cases in the Appendix of https://assakaf.pages.math.cnrs.fr/algodwalg.pdf.\\
+The reader can see the expressions of the fundamental fields in these cases in the appendix in https://assakaf.pages.math.cnrs.fr/algodwalg.pdf.\\